Please read How to Think Recursively before reading this post.

 So the above is good.
 It’s correct.
 However we didn’t follow one of our principles.
 Can you guess?

-.
-But it’s cleaner if we just allow it to be called and handle it in the base case exits.
+The highlighted lines is only executed if openedCount < num.
+But it’s cleaner if we just allowed it to be called, but handled it in the base case exits.

 Cleaner solution